googlearchive/polymer-live-editor-server/README.md

     npm install
     ./start.sh

-This will start a server listening on `localhost:8080`, unless your machine's `$PORT` is set to something else.
+This will start a server listening on `https://localhost:8080`, unless your machine's `$PORT` is set to something else.
 The server-side code resolves HTML import requests in the client code (which is retrieved from the contents of a `polymer-live-editor` instance.)

+## HTTPS
+This server uses secure cookies to validate socket communication requests.
+For this reason, the start script expects to see files containing SSL certificate data.

+Please do one of the following with your credentials:
+1. Name your key and cert files `key.pem` and `cert.pem`, respectively, and place them at the root of this project (out of version control.)
+2. Set environment variables `$KEYFILE` and `$CERTFILE`, with values being paths to those files on your machine.

 ## Using with `polymer-live-editor`
 This application will not work as expected unless used in